 (Photo: courtesy of the Bureau of Sugar Experiment Stations, Bundaberg, Queensland)

-This Caterpillar is an agricultural pest, particularly of
+This Caterpillar is an agricultural pest of crops in POACEAE such as

 It bores into the young shoots.
 The caterpillar grows to a length of about 0.5 cm.